PradyumnaKrishna/Facial-AI/Docs/The Web Application.md

     <img alt="An Error" src="img/Error%20Message.png">
 </p>

-If there is no error and image get uploaded successfully, web application predicts the emotion and draw the rectangle on the face(s) as shown in image.
+If there is no error and image get uploaded successfully, web application predicts the emotion and draw the rectangle on the face(s) as shown in the image.

 <p align="center">
     <img alt="Prediction" src="img/Prediction.png">